ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 If your PR was deemed good enough, a Team osu! member may come and merge your changes to the official branch.

 **Your commit messages should thoroughly explain your changes.
-Otherwise, the pull request may not be merged to the official branch!**
+Otherwise, the pull request may not be accepted to the official branch!**

 ## Repo Sync and cleanups